 - Panko breadcrumbs can replace the Italian breadcrumbs, however, I feel like regular breadcrumbs make for a moister meatball.

-- Add mozzarella cheese or replace it parm if desired.
+- Add mozzarella cheese or replace the parmesan cheese completely if desired.

 In this recipe, we want the meatballs to be browned and have a little crust on them so you should not cover them.

 To cook the meatballs to fully done, bake meatballs in a 425°F oven for 15-18 minutes.
 If you are going to put the meatballs into a sauce or dish that is going back into the oven, I recommend baking for just 12 minutes so that they can finish baking without drying out during the subsequent cook time.